JeanExtreme002/PyMemoryEditor/README.md

     # Do something...
 ```

-After that, use the functions `read_process_memory` and` write_process_memory` to manipulate the process memory, <br>
+After that, use the functions `read_process_memory` and `write_process_memory` to manipulate the process <br>
-passing in the function call the memory address, data type and its size.
+memory, passing in the function call the memory address, data type and its size.
 See the example below:

 ```
 from PyMemoryEditor import OpenProcess